Student Writing Competition

 • be no less than 3000 words and no longer than 6000 words, including all footnotes;

-• be and remain unpublished and not submitted for publication as of the submission date and through the prize announcement; and
+• be and remain unpublished and not submitted for publication as of the submission date and through the prize announcement and through November 30, 2020;

 • be available for publication by the Chartered Institute as set forth below.

 The Competition is open to all JD, LLM and JSD students who are enrolled full-time for the 2019/20 academic year at any ABA-accredited law school located in the CIArb NY Branch’s territory (i.e., in New York State, New Jersey or Connecticut).
 Participants must submit evidence that they meet the foregoing qualifications before receiving any honorarium.

 Each participant must work independently in the research, drafting, revision and editing of the participant’s submission, and the work product must be original.
 Participants may submit only one article and may compete in only one Competition.
 All participants must comply with all Competition rules and deadlines.
 If any application is submitted in an incomplete or untimely manner, the submission will not be accepted for consideration in the Competition.
 There is no financial charge to participate in the Competition.